hezroneokoth/alx_python/python-more_data_structures/README.md

 ## License & Copyright

-Distributed under the MIT License.
+Distributed under MIT license.
 See LICENSE.txt for more information.

 In regards with copyright, all lie with the developer